rstudio/rstudio-conf/2018/README.md

 # Shiny Load Test Results

-This repository supports a talk given at the 2018 rstudio::conf.
+The full contents are available at https://github.com/slopp/shinyloadtest-results.
 The best place to start is the [video of the talk](https://rstudio.com/resources/webinars) as well as the pdf slides.

 The contents of the repo are as follows: